auth0/docs/articles/api-auth/config/using-the-management-api.md

 ---
-description: How to enable API Authorization using the Auth0 Management API.
+description: How to set up a Client Credentials Grant using the Management API.
 ---

-# API Authorization: Using the Management API for setting up a Client Credentials Grant scenario
+# Set up a Client Credentials Grant using the Management API

 If you do not want to use the Auth0 Dashboard to enable API Authorization, you can achieve the same results using the Auth0 Management API.